RMHC Maryland is currently operating with the following protocols as of 6.7.22

 - All employees are “on-call” and asked to be available for work that may be different from regular duties, including meal service and cleaning

-- As of 12/2/21, we continue to suspend our nightly Activity Hour
+- As of 5/9/22, we will reinstate our nightly Activity Hour.

 - Additional precautions and/or limitations in common spaces within the House may be implemented if warranted.